Several members of the FDNY and the family members place blue ribbons on a black railing at the foot of the Last Column.

 On May 30, 2022, we commemorated the 20th anniversary of the end to formal rescue and recovery operations at Ground Zero.
 Leading up to that milestone, we began an ongoing project compiling short Q&As with members of this community, from city agency workers who spent months on the pile to civilian volunteers, lower Manhattan residents, and everyone in between.
 Through these interviews, we strive to represent the diversity and scope of the unprecedented efforts at the site of the attacks and the unending impact that has touched thousands of families and individuals.
 More Q&As will be added regularly going forward.

 Hundreds of thousands of people in New York City, at the Pentagon, and at the crash site in Shanksville, PA were exposed to dust, debris, and traumatic events, and physically and emotionally stressful conditions on and after September 11, 2001.
 Over time, the WTC Health Program was created to provide medical monitoring and treatment for WTC-related health conditions.
-Use the button below for more information on the WTC Health Program, including how to apply, member care, ongoing research, and a timeline of the advocacy efforts that led to its creation.
+Use the button below for more information about the WTC Health Program and the advocacy efforts that led to its creation.

 Inside the Collection